tony-o/perl6-csv-parser/README.md

       0: first line won't be interepreted as column names and parsed lines will be returned as a hash containing keys 0..X
-      1: first line will be interpreted as column names field_separator
+      1: first line will be interpreted as column names field_normalizer
+    default: -> $k, $v, :$header = False { $v }
+    expects: Callable with signature ($key, $value, :$header = False)
+      $key:    the header value if available, the column index otherwise
+      $value:  the value of the column
+      $header: whether we're parsing a header or a row value return value: the final value for the column field_separator
     default: ','
     expects: variable length Str or Buf